stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 mainQuit :: IO ()
 ```

-As you may have guessed by now, convenient place to put the `mainQuit`
+As you may have guessed by now, a convenient place to put the `mainQuit`
 function is on closing of `window`.
-Event that we're looking for is called
+The event that we're looking for is
-`deleteEvent`:
+called `deleteEvent`:

 ```haskell
 -- | The deleteEvent signal is emitted if a user requests that a toplevel